Last Updated on January 31, 2026 by George Pavlopoulos

 The East Side Gallery is the world’s longest open-air gallery

 Back in 1990, 118 artists from 21 countries arrived in Berlin with one goal in mind: to paint the remnants of the Berlin Wall.
-The artists filled up the Wall with 105 artworks.
+The artists filled the Wall with 105 artworks.
 Most of them are dedicated to freedom, and the murals cover 1,3 km.
 A fun fact about the East Side Gallery is that almost every painting faces the former East Berlin.
-As for the most famous mural, well, that’s definitely the Fraternal Kiss, depicting Leonid Brezhnev and Erich Honecker kissing on the lips.
+As for the most famous mural, well, that’s definitely the Fraternal Kiss, depicting Leonid Brezhnev and Erich Honecker kissing.

-Where to stay close to East Side Gallery of Berlin: Meininger Hotel
+Where to stay close to the East Side Gallery of Berlin: Meininger Hotel

 That’s probably one of the best budget hotels you can find facing the East Side Gallery.
 The rooms are modern and clean, and there’s also an on-site bar and a gaming area.
 See the prices for Meininger Hotel here.

-UNESCO awards World Heritage Sites to places with a significant history and contribution to humanity.
+UNESCO designates World Heritage Sites to places with significant history and cultural or natural significance to humanity.
 With these things in mind, UNESCO named three sites in Berlin.
-While the two of them are world-famous, there’s also one lesser-known.
+While the two of them are world-famous, there’s also a lesser-known one.

-The Museum Island is probably the most famous one: that’s the area where Berlin’s top museums are, in the city’s heart.
+Museum Island is probably the most famous: it’s where Berlin’s top museums are, in the city’s heart.
 The second one is Potsdam’s Palace and gardens, a location of stunning beauty.
-Finally, the less famous one and one of the hidden Berlin facts is the Berlin Modernism Housing Estates, which consists of great examples of 1920s’ modernism architecture –see more about the estates here.
+Finally, the less famous one and one of the hidden Berlin facts is the Berlin Modernism Housing Estates, which consists of great examples of 1920s modernism architecture –see more about the estates here.

 But apart from the three UNESCO sites, Berlin is also home to three opera houses.
 These are: